-The RPI increase assumption is set based on the difference between conventional gilt yields and index-linked gilt yields at the accounting date using data published by the Bank of England, specifically the 18 year point on the BoE spot inflation curve.
-This measure has historically overestimated future increases in the RPI and so, in the past, the actuary has made a deduction of 0.25% to get the RPI assumption.
-However, the evidence for this in more recent periods is weaker and so they have made no such deduction at 31 March 2014.
-The RPI assumption is therefore 3.6%.
-As future pension increases are expected to be based on CPI rather than RPI, the actuary has made a further assumption about CPI which is that it will be 0.8% below RPI i.e. 2.8%.
-The actuary believes that this is a reasonable estimate for the future differences in the indices, based on the different calculation methods.
+The Retail Price Index (RPI) increase assumption is set based on the difference between conventional gilt yields and index-linked gilt yields at the accounting date using data published by the Bank of England, specifically the 18 year point on the BoE spot inflation curve.
+The RPI assumption is therefore 3.2% p.a.

+As future pension increases are expected to be based on Consumer Price Index (CPI) rather than RPI, the actuary has made a further assumption about CPI which is that it will be 0.9% below RPI i.e. 2.3%.
+This is a slightly higher differential than last year.
+The actuary believes this is a reasonable estimate for the future differences in the indices, based on the different calculation methods and recent independent forecasts.

 Salary increases are then assumed to increase at 1.8% per annum above CPI in addition to a promotional scale.
-However, the actuary has allowed for a short-term overlay from 31 March 2013 to 31 March 2015 for salaries to rise in line with CPI.